c22dev/stremio-shell/README.md

+This is a build of Stremio for Apple Silicon Macs.
+If you have an M-Series Mac, you should consider using this to get better performances, speed and launching time.
 ## Installation
-This is a build of Stremio for Apple Silicon Mac.
-You need to install [Bre](https://brew.sh), and run the following commands:
+You need to install [Brew](https://brew.sh), and run the following commands:
 ```
 brew install mpv ffmpeg node cmake qt@5
 brew install openssl